aladores/backstage-talks/README.md

 - Mobile view if the viewport width is under or equal to 990px.
 - In the mobile view.
 The scroll hijacking is removed and scrolling returns to default.
 The navigations links are hidden but no changes to the Intersection Observer is made.
 - Both views support navigation directly from the url.
 For example.
 If the user enters a url "...backstage-talks/#issue-4".
 The page will automatically scroll to that issue.

+## Issues
+- **Scrolling**: My scroll hijacking implementation has issues with 'macOS Inertia Scrolling' (enabled by default), where the trackpad continues to register input even after the force has been applied.
+To mitigate this issue, I added a 1200ms delay after any scroll action is received, leading to a less responsive result.